DataDog/integrations-extras/redisenterprise/README.md

 See the full example file for other optional settings available to match your cluster configuration.

+Users can be configured according to the [documentation][3].

 ## Data Collected

 ### Metrics

-See [metadata.csv][3] for a list of metrics provided by this integration and the description of each.
+See [metadata.csv][4] for a list of metrics provided by this integration and the description of each.

 ### Service Checks